jenslaufer/Lagrange/_posts/2018-06-04-mongodb-aggregation-pipeline-vs-R-dplyr.md

       dplyr is a grammar of data manipulation, providing a consistent set of verbs to solve most common data manipluation tasks.
 The framework is part of the [tidyverse](tidyverse) ecosystem in R.

 In this post I want to shortly compare the code needed for aggregated values site-by-site on a practial example on which I worked recently on: [Airbnb Local Market Analysis](http://bnbdata.co/products/airbnb_local_market_analysis/).
 In this projects live calendar data for all Airbnb listings for a region are scraped from their website and persisted into a MongoDB.
-For every day there is one document int the the data, that looks like this:
+For every day in the calendar there is one document per listing in the database, that looks like this:

 ```javascript
 {